twpayne/chezmoi/docs/FAQ.md

 * Easy installation and execution on every platform, without root access.
   Installing chezmoi requires only copying a single binary file with no external dependencies.
 Executing chezmoi just involves running the binary.
-In contrast, installing and running a whole system management tools typically requires installing a scripting language runtime, several packages, and running a system service, all typically requiring root access.
+In contrast, installing and running a whole system management tool typically requires installing a scripting language runtime, several packages, and running a system service, all typically requiring root access.